Dawar/typescript-library-tutorial/README.md

 }
 ```

+4. After you build your project (tsc) what you should end up with is all your src/ folders and files getting outputted with types into the main root folder.
+Feel free to now distribute this as-is and see how easy it is to import from the top level and sub modules!

 Really hope this helps some folks, I get irrationally angry thinking about how much time I spent solving a problem that should be so straightforward!